 We ask that all parents and carers provide any information to the College regarding their child's allergies.
 This information will support the formation of an Action Plan which is a collaborative process between the parent, College and doctor.
 Action plans will be displayed in relevant areas in the College.
 Staff will undergo training every two years in asthma and anaphylaxis first aid treatment.
 Students are required to carry their Epipen with them - either in their pocket or their school bag.
 If desired, students can also supply a spare Epipen to Student Services.
 Spare EpiPens are also kept in the first aid area for emergencies.
 Student Services must be notified immediately in the case of an anaphylactic reaction.

 ASSESSMENT & REPORTING

 The purpose of assessment is to gather evidence of student achievement and progress to inform future learning experiences.
-An Assessment Policy is available on the College website.

 Assessment Procedures